-(8) Unless otherwise specified and in accordance with Article 169 of the Treaty increase legal certainty for both consumers and business.
+(8) Full harmonisation of some key regulatory aspects will considerably increase legal certainty for both consumers and business.
 Both consumers and business will be able to rely on a single regulatory framework based on clearly defined legal concepts regulating certain aspects of business-to-consumer contracts across the Community.
 The effect will be to eliminate the barriers stemming from the fragmentation of the rules and to complete the internal market in this area.
-These barriers can only be eliminated by establishing uniform rules at Community level.
-Furthermore consumers will enjoy a high common level of protection across the Community.
+These barriers can only be eliminated by establishing uniform rules at Community